 Upgrading your home’s HVAC with a more energy-efficient air conditioner, heater or heat pump is a great way to save money on your monthly utility bills.
-However, you might be surprised when your contractor suggests that you upgrade the insulation in your home, often before upgrading your HVAC system.
+However, you might be surprised when your contractor suggests that your HVAC upgrade will be much more effective, and wallet efficient, with new insulation as well.
 He is not trying to increase your costs.
 Instead, he is looking out for your best interests by making sure you receive the best return on your investment and your home is kept comfortable throughout the year.

 Why Insulation is So Important

 According to the North American Insulation Manufacturers Association (NAIMA), nearly 90 percent of homes in the United States are under-insulated.
 The purpose of insulation for your home is to act as a thermal barrier from hot and cooler weather outdoors.
 Insulation is important for keeping your home comfortable with a consistent temperature without hot or cool areas spread throughout.
 Proper insulation in your home helps reduce:

 - Your energy bills for cooling and heating

 - Allergens and pollutants that could have an impact on your family’s health